Prof. Marc Langheinrich

 phone: +41 58 666 4304

-Marc Langheinrich is assistant professor for Computer Science at the Università della Svizzera italiana (USI) in Lugano, Switzerland, where he heads the Research Group for Ubiquitous Computing since September 2008.
+Marc Langheinrich is an Associate Professor for Computer Science at the Università della Svizzera italiana (USI) in Lugano, Switzerland, where he heads the Research Group for Ubiquitous Computing since September 2008.
 Marc received a masters degree (Diplom) in computer science from the University of Bielefeld, Germany, in 1997, and his PhD (Dr. sc.) from the ETH Zurich, Switzerland, in 2005.
 Starting in the fall of 1995, he spent a year as a Fulbright Scholar at the University of Washington, where he also completed his thesis work in the fields of information retrieval and software agents.
 In the fall of 1997 he joined NEC Research in Japan where he worked on projects involving personalization and electronic commerce.
 From Oct.'99 to Aug.'08 he was a researcher at the Institute for Pervasive Computing at the ETH Zurich, Switzerland.

 Marc's main research interest lies at the intersection of privacy and ubiquitous computing.
 It is easy to imagine that in a world full of invisible sensory systems, comprehensive digital dossiers could be easily and inconspicuously collected.
 This poses several challenges to the design of ubiquitous systems: Which communication protocols ensure adequate levels of privacy protection?
 How can user interfaces be structured to provide users with control over their personal information?
 And how feasible is a comprehensive protection in a world of countless "smart" devices?